-The Northern Bettong is restricted to a narrow band of relatively moist eucalypt forests on the margins of rainforest in the wet tropics of north Queensland.
-There are four known populations: Mt Windsor, south-west of Cooktown; Mt Spurgeon, near Brooklyn; Lamb Range, south-west of Cairns, and the Coane Range (Mount Zero-Taravale), north-west of Townsville.
-The major extant population occurs on the Lamb Range and may number several thousand individuals; all other populations appear small.
-A fifth population which occurred in the Ravenshoe area has not been definitively recorded since the 1920s.
+The northern bettong is restricted to a narrow band of sclerophyll forests on the margins of rainforest in the Wet Tropics of Far North Queensland.
+Once widespread, they are rapidly declining.
+Ten years ago, there were four known populations: Mt Windsor, south-west of Cooktown; Mt Spurgeon, near Brooklyn; Lamb Range, south-west of Cairns, and the Coane Range (Mount Zero-Taravale), north-west of Townsville.
+Today, only two populations persist (Mt.
+Spurgeon and Lamb Range).
+The major extant population occurs on the Lamb Range and may number up to 2500 individuals; the population at Mt.
+Spurgeon is tiny, estimated to be less than 100 individuals.

-The Northern Bettong specialises on the underground fruiting bodies of fungi (truffles), particularly during the wetter months of the year.
-During the dry season, its diet switches to the fleshy stems of Cockatoo Grass and lilies; herbs, invertebrates, fruits and seeds make up minor components of its diet.
-The Northern Bettong helps disperse the mycrorrhizal fungi that are symbiotic with the roots of Eucalyptus and Allocasuarina trees.
+The northern bettong specialises on the underground fruiting bodies of ectomycorrhizal fungi (truffles) for the majority of the year.
+During the driest months, its diet switches to the fleshy tubers of cockatoo grass and lilies; herbs, invertebrates, fruits and seeds make up minor components of its diet.
+The northern bettong is a keystone species, responsible for the dispersal of a huge number of species of ectomycorrhizal fungi.
+These fungi play an essential role in forest health, forming a symbiotic relationship with the roots of eucalyptus and allocasuarina trees.